otacon239/PS_HelloWorld/tutorial/tutorial.md

 #### Converting the audio

 I personally used Audacity for this since it's free and fairly simple to do what we're doing in it.
 To start, open any file that you want to convert.
+In this example, I used the GameBoy startup sound.
 I recommend a short sound so that it doesn't take up much space.
+It doesn't matter too much if you choose to make a copy or read files directly in this case.

 You'll be presented with the following screen: